lbr-stack/roboreg/README.md

 > You can create an environment variable `export MAX_JOBS=1` before the first run to limit concurrent compilation.
 > Also refer to this [Issue](https://github.com/NVlabs/nvdiffrast/issues/201).

-The camera swarm optimization can serve for finding an initial guess to [Stereo Differentiable Rendering](#stereo-differentiable-rendering).
+The camera swarm optimization can serve for finding an initial guess to [Monocular Differentiable Rendering](#monocular-differentiable-rendering) or [Stereo Differentiable Rendering](#stereo-differentiable-rendering).

 ```shell
 rr-cam-swarm \